 In any case, thanks to the Toilet Paper Trail (aka ‘North Coast 500’), the carpark at the top of the Bealach will probably be wall-to-wall campervans.

 Another bird often recognised by people who aren’t interested in birds.
-Find one dead on the beach (and I hope you don’t – but bird flu has been devastating), pick it up by one wingtip, hold the tip as high as your head and you’ll find the other wing-tip is still on the sand.
+Find one dead on the beach (and I hope you don’t – but bird flu was devastating a couple of years ago), pick it up by one wingtip, hold the tip as high as your head and you’ll find the other wing-tip is still on the sand.

 (I’m assuming you’re of normal height here and not a pro basketball player, in which case you’ll have to find a dead albatross or something.)